 Some of the most common questions and concerns about cats as pets relate to urinary problems.
 Is your cat "spraying" or does it have urinary tract troubles?
 What are some signs that your dog is in urinary distress?

 Top 5 Signs of Urinary Tract Troubles

-1. Urinating out of the litter box / Having accidents in the house: Cats may associate pain with the litter box and find other places to urinate.
-There may be a behavioral or environmental reason why a cat is having accidents (cat doesn't like a new or strongly scented litter, stress, multi-cat household issues, etc.) for this problem to occur with cats, but a medical problem—urinary tract infection, inflammation or blockage—must always be ruled out first.
+Cats may associate urinary pain with the litter box and find other places to urinate.
+There may be a behavioral or environmental reason why a cat is having accidents (cat doesn't like the litter, stress, or too many cats using the same box), but a medical problem—urinary tract infection, inflammation or blockage—must always be ruled out first.

-Senior cats, especially those that suffer from arthritis, may have difficulty getting into or out of the litter box, and find other, more "accessible" places to urinate.
-In this case, finding a low, large box that is easy to use may eliminate inappropriate urination.
-Urinary and kidney infections are common in older cats however, so a medical problem should be ruled out first.
+As for senior cats, especially those that suffer from arthritis, the litter box might be too difficult for it to access.
+In this case, find a low, large box that is easy to use.
+This may eliminate inappropriate urination.
+However, urinary and kidney infections are common in older cats, so a medical problem should be ruled out first.